-VMX8 High-voltage measuring matrix is a board for the combined In-circuit- and High-voltage functional test, which often tests typical voltages up to $230\,V{\rm eff}$ or overvoltages up to $280\,V{\rm eff}$ .
-With this high voltage measuring matrix, up to $420\,V$ may arise without endangering the measuring relay, whereas in classical reed-relay technique, the relay voltages of the Reed-contacts are limited to $100\,V$ or $200\,V{\rm pk}$ resp. and therefore can no longer be used for functional test under mains voltage.
+VMX8 High-Voltage Measuring Matrix is an optional board for the combined In-circuit- and High-voltage functional test, which often tests typical voltages up to 230 V{eff} or overvoltages up to 280 V{eff}.
+With this high voltage measuring matrix, up to 420 V may arise without endangering the measuring relay, whereas in classical reed-relay technique, the relay voltages of the Reed-contacts are limited to 100 V or 200 V{pk} resp. and therefore can no longer be used for functional test under mains voltage.
 Because of the larger relays and clearances, there are only 8 channels available on this board, which can be expanded at any time.